shazChaudhry/docker-swarm-mode/README.md

 **Test pipeline**
 * Fork a [simple java project](https://github.com/shazChaudhry/java.git).
 This project will be used to check code quality and run security scanning on the image generated
 * In Jenkins' pipeline editor, creat a new pipeline job by pointing it to the simple java project just forked
+* While the simple java project is being executed:
+  * visit Kibana Management tab and create an index called `filebeat-*`
-* While the simple java project is being executed, visit Kibana Discover tab and select `filebeat-*` index to view Jenkins build logs
+  * visit Kibana Discover tab and select `filebeat-*` index to view Jenkins build logs

 **Clean-up:**
 * On the swarm master node, run the following commands to remove swarm services: